 Warning: ALWAYS keep an emergency kit with you to quickly respond to any diabetes emergency or in the case that your Omnipod 5 System stops working.
-Always carry supplies to perform a Pod change should you need to replace your Pod at any time.
+Always carry supplies to perform a Pod change in case you need to replace your Pod at any time.

-Warning: DO NOT use the Omnipod 5 System if you do not have adequate vision and/or hearing to recognise all functions of the Omnipod 5 System including alerts, alarms and Reminders according to instructions.
+Warning: DO NOT use the Omnipod 5 System if you do not have adequate vision and/or hearing to recognise all functions of the Omnipod 5 System, including alerts, alarms and reminders, according to the instructions.